-The Noise and vibration impact assessment - MPW South S1/S2/S3/S5/S6 Renzo Tonin & Associates Nov 2023 (NVIA) presents the likely noise levels from the construction works for the Project.
+The NVIA - MPW South S1/S2/S3/S5/S6 (Renzo Tonin & Associates Nov 2023) and the NVIA MPW South S4 (Renzo Tonin & Associates, April 2025) present the likely noise levels from the construction works for the Project.

 The NVIA outcome summary recommended that a feasible and reasonable approach towards noise mitigation measures be applied to reduce noise levels as much as possible to mitigate the impact from construction noise.